Skip navigation

 Type of Cholesterol Healthy Level

-Non-HDL Less than 130mg/dL
+Non-HDL Less than 130 mg/dL

-LDL Less than 100mg/dL
+LDL Less than 100 mg/dL

-Triglycerides are not a type of cholesterol, but they are part of a lipoprotein panel (the test that measures cholesterol levels).
+Triglycerides are not a type of cholesterol, but they are also measured in this test.
 A normal triglyceride level is below 150 mg/dL.
 You might need treatment if you have triglyceride levels that are borderline high (150-199 mg/dL) or high (200 mg/dL or more).

 How often should I get a cholesterol test?